 Property Division and Reimbursement

 California is a community property state.
 This means that most property acquired during the marriage is generally considered community property that will be split evenly during a divorce.
 However, couples sometimes marry later in life and may have acquired a significant amount of separate property before the marriage.
 When the marriage is long, separate property may become commingled or "transmuted" into community property, and the issue of what is separate or community property is not always clear.
-A number of complex issues may arise during property division.
-The divorce lawyers at Lerner Poole have amassed 50 years of combined experience helping San Francisco residents and other individuals in the Bay Area with these matters.Rules of Property Division and Reimbursement
+A number of complex issues may arise during property division, and consulting a San Francisco property division lawyer may be vital in protecting your interests.
+The divorce lawyers at Lerner Poole have amassed 50 years of combined experience helping people in the Bay Area with these matters.Rules of Property Division and Reimbursement

 Property that is acquired during a marriage in joint form is presumed to be community property under California Family Code section 2581.
 This presumption can be rebutted by a clear statement in a deed or documentary evidence of title that the property is separate property, or by a written agreement by the spouses that the property would be separate property.